 MECHANICAL SYSTEMS

 C403.1 General.
-Mechanical systems and equipment serving heating, cooling, ventilating, and other needs shall comply with Section C403.2 and shall comply with Sections C403.3 and C403.4 based on the equipment and systems provided.
+Mechanical systems and equipment serving heating, cooling, ventilating, and other needs shall comply with this section.

-Exception: Energy using equipment used by a manufacturing, industrial or commercial process other than for conditioning spaces or maintaining comfort and amenities for the occupants and not otherwise regulated by C403.2.3, Tables C403.2.3 (1) through (10) inclusive, C403.2.4.5, C403.2.4.6, C403.2.7, C403.2.9, C403.5.4, C404.2, Table C404.2, C405.8, and C410.
+Exception: Energy using equipment used by a manufacturing, industrial or commercial process other than for conditioning spaces or maintaining comfort and amenities for the occupants and not otherwise regulated by C403.3.2, Tables C403.3.2(1) through (10) inclusive, C403.11.2, C403.11.3, C403.2.4.7, C403.4.X, C403.9.5, C404.2, Table C404.2, C405.8, and C410.
 Data center HVAC equipment is not covered by this exception.

-C403.2.10 Mechanical systems commissioning and completion requirements.
-Mechanical systems shall be commissioned and completed in accordance with Section C408.

-C403.2.1 Calculation of heating and cooling loads.
+C403.1.1 Calculation of heating and cooling loads.
 Design loads associated with heating, ventilating and air conditioning of the building shall be determined in accordance with the procedures described in ANSI/ASHRAE/ACCA Standard 183 or by an approved equivalent computational procedure, using the design parameters specified in Chapter 3.
 Heating and cooling loads shall be adjusted to account for load reductions that are achieved where energy recovery systems are utilized in the HVAC system in accordance with the ASHRAE HVAC Systems and Equipment Handbook by an approved equivalent computational procedure.

-C403.2 Provisions applicable to all mechanical systems (Mandatory).
-Mechanical systems and equipment serving the building heating, cooling or ventilating needs shall comply with Sections C403.2.1 through C403.2.13.

-C403.2.4.4 Zone isolation.
+C403.2 System design (Mandatory).
+Mechanical systems shall be designed to comply with Sections C403.2.1 and C403.2.2.
+Where elements of a building’s mechanical systems are addressed in Sections C403.3 through C403.11, such elements shall comply with the applicable provisions of those sections.

+C403.2.1 Zone isolation required (Mandatory).
 HVAC systems serving zones that are over 25,000 square feet (2323 m2) in floor area or that span more than one floor and are designed to operate or be occupied nonsimultaneously shall be divided into isolation areas.
 Each isolation area shall be equipped with isolation devices and controls configured to automatically shut off the supply of conditioned air and outdoor air to and exhaust air from the isolation area.
-Each isolation area shall be controlled independently by a device meeting the requirements of Section C403.2.4.2.2.
+Each isolation area shall be controlled independently by a device meeting the requirements of Section C403.4.2.2.
 Central systems and plants shall be provided with controls and devices that will allow system and equipment operation for any length of time while serving only the smallest isolation area served by the system or plant.

 Exceptions: